danielrdowns/Website/README.md

 - <s> Create About page and Posts page </s>
 - <s> Remove posts from mmistakes fork </s>
 - <s> Website launch new Post </s>
-- Migrate "About" page content to the front page
+- <s>Migrate "About" page content to the front page</s>
+- Create "Website" page under projects
 - Migrate Medium articles from Medium to the website
-- Create "Website" page under projects
 - Add "History" page w/ versions, (ex.
 1.0 - Site Created)
 - Point page to proper URL
 - Make new "About" page content